tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 **How did this roster happen?** Step right up and spin the wheel to see which of the 15 relevant Chinese players will end up on a roster together!
 This is basically Seattle TI12's top 3 LGD Gaming squad except with Bach (aka Faith_bian) swapped out for niu.
 Bach's been un-retired for a while and was doing work on Azure Ray last year, but fell one slot short of qualifying to TI13.

-You'll regularly hear casters refer to this team as carrying the spirit of TI6 Wings squad with Bach, y`, and bLink as coach.
+They formed in January and became the best Chinese team shortly thereafter.
+You'll regularly hear casters refer to this team as carrying the spirit of TI6 Wings with Bach, y`, and bLink as coach.
 Is it accurate in terms of gameplay?
 Not really.
 But just let us have this.

 **How was their season?**